UrinHeller/Manhwa-Viewer-SUPER/README.md

 # ManhwaViewer 1.6.2-dev

-If you want to use ManhwaViewer v1.6.2, just download the latest release at [ManhwaViewer 1.6.2](https://github.com/adalfarus/Manhwa-Viewer-1.6.2/releases).
+If you want to use ManhwaViewer v1.6.2, just download the latest release [here](https://github.com/adalfarus/Manhwa-Viewer-1.6.2/releases).

 ## For Users